5 Best Sites to Watch Melbourne Cup Live Stream

 Also, Read;

-Whether you’re an overseas Melbourne Cup fan or simply an Aussie away from home you can watch the Melbourne Cup online.
-The problem is that most coverage of the races is only available in the Anzac region so you’ll need to use a VPN.
+Whether you’re an overseas Melbourne Cup fan or simply an Aussie away from home, you can watch the Melbourne Cup online.
+The problem is that most coverage of the races is only available in the Anzac region, so you'll need to use a VPN.

 Using a VPN is simple;